ubccr/software-layer/README.md

 `prefix` action starts a singularity then runs $EPREFIX/startprefix which puts you in a gentoo prefix shell.
 The second argument is the path to a working directory where the writable-overlay will write your files.
-This should be somehwere in `/scratch`.
+This should be somewhere in `/scratch`.
 It's recommended to follow a basic naming convention, for example if your building OpenMPI, then use `/scratch/username_OpenMPI`.

 ```